Competition out there is fierce!

 A competitive atmosphere, one in which consumers are bombarded with sales messaging like a meteor shower, has created an unfortunate evolutionary adaptation—people are more sceptical about the claims of products and services.

 Many folks now react to marketing with almost impenetrable doubt.
 There are doubts your product can do what it promises, or that you can deliver as advertised.

-5: How to get started with video marketing
+5: How to Get Started with Video Marketing

-Then you hear things like “The best way to get started with something is to just get started” That kind of motivational spam looks good as a meme, but it’s actually the opposite of what we’d recommend for your video marketing.
+You see videos all the time on YouTube, Facebook, Instagram and LinkedIn.
+Still, there are many people without a background in video who are intimidated by the medium.
+Then you hear things like, ‘The best way to get started with something is to just get started.’
+That kind of motivational spam looks good as a meme, but it’s actually the opposite of what we’d recommend for your video marketing.

 No one, particularly a busy entrepreneur, wants to jump into something that turns out to be a costly waste of time.

 To get the most out of video, you’ve got to have some sort of game plan.
 It doesn’t need to be anything overly elaborate, but you do need a plan.
-With that in mind here’s a quick glance at how you might get started.
+With that in mind, here’s a quick glance at how you might get started.

 5.1: Start with recorded videos

 You’ve probably seen fellow entrepreneurs in your niche using live video on social media platforms.
 It is a cost-effective way to consistently reach out to audiences and forge lasting bonds.

 Live video, though, might seem intimidating for first-timers.
 After all, you’re going live in front of potentially thousands of people.
 Not everyone is ready for that kind of exposure in the early stages of video exploration.